Drizoon/toaster-bot/README.md

 *only commands I have added not those from Randers00*<br/>

 **notify [user] [message]**<br/>
-  	Store a message to send to <user> next time they type in any of the connected chats *[message] may not be null*
+  	Store a message to send to <user> next time they type in any of the connected chats<br/>
+   	*[message] may not be null*